Vaginal itching and discharge - child

 - There are blisters or ulcers on the vagina or vulva.

-- Your child has burning with urination or other problems urinating.
+- Your child has a burning feeling with urination or other problems urinating.

 - Your child's symptoms get worse, last longer than 1 week, or keep coming back.